d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/random-variables_vn.md

 This is nothing more than the approximation of an integral discussed in :numref:`sec_integral_calculus`, thus we can say that -->

-Điều này không gì khác hơn là sự xấp xỉ của một tích phân đã thảo luận trong :numref:`sec_integral_calculus`, do đó có thể nói rằng
+Đây chỉ là xấp xỉ của một tích phân mà ta đã thảo luận trong :numref:`sec_integral_calculus`, do đó có thể nói rằng

 $$